rbouadjenek/Probabilistic-Matix-Factorization/README.md

 # Probabilistic Matix Factorization
 This project contains a very efficient implementation of the basic probabilistic matrix factorization algorithm (PMF).
+The implementation isn't based on any specific library.
 Please contact me if you have questions:
 - Mohamed Reda Bouadjenek: rbouadjenek@gmail.com